 How critical an issue is price points for your products and what your thinking has been for your entire golf ball product line?

 Our goal from the beginning has been make it affordable for consumers.
 We have created a tiered pricing model, where more savings can be passed back to consumers based on volumes.
-Since we also pay shipping in the US, and its free to the consumer, when larger volumes are purchased, the shipping cost per dozen goes down.
+Since we also pay shipping in the US, and it is free to the consumer, when larger volumes are purchased, the shipping cost per dozen goes down.
 So, we again pass this savings back to the consumer.
-We have not had price increases in four years, even when our costs have gone up.
-With our new tiered pricing now today, the cost is actually lower than 4 years ago for multiple dozens.

 If you could change one thing in golf unilaterally — what would it be and why?